puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 ### Double-Quoted Strings

 Strings surrounded by double quotes `"like this"` allow variable interpolation and several escape sequences.
+Line breaks within the string are interpreted as literal line breaks, and you can also insert line breaks by using the `\n` escape sequence.

 #### Variable Interpolation